brigadecore/brigade/docs/content/topics/operators/gateways.md

 configuration and worker status.

 Here is a YAML representation of an event created via the `brig event create` command for the [01-hello-world sample project].
+Note that many of the fields shown are populated with system-generated values, such as timestamps, IDs and worker status.
+The primary fields that can be set by a client (a gateway in this case) are `projectID`, `source` and `type`.

 ```yaml
 apiVersion: brigade.sh/v2-beta